Sublinear Variational Optimization of Gaussian Mixture Models with Millions to Billions of Parameters: Methods

 A first trivial option to define $\GGn$ would be to use all $c \in \KKn$ as members of $\GGn$, and to then add component indices that are uniformly sampled from $\{1,\ldots,C\}$.
 However, as $C$ increases, the probability of finding a new component $\ct$ with high joint $p(\ct,\bxn\,|\,\bTheta)$ becomes increasingly small.
 Therefore, we seek an approach that suggests components $\ct$ that are more likely to increase the free energy than such a blind random search.

-\subsection{Construction of the search space for guided search}
+\subsection{Construction of the Search Space for Guided Search}

 In order to allow for a more guided search, we will define the search spaces $\GGn$ to contain component indices likely to improve the free energy while being still efficiently computable.
 We remain with a data point centric approach and use a bootstrapping strategy to continuously improve the search spaces $\GGn$ together with the sets $\KKn$.
-In line with previous research \cite{HirschbergerEtAl2022}, we define the search spaces $\GGn$ by making use of (data point independent) sets $g_c$, that contain replacement candidates for $c$.
+In line with previous research \citep{HirschbergerEtAl2022}, we define the search spaces $\GGn$ by making use of (data point independent) sets $g_c$, that contain replacement candidates for $c$.
 However, in this work, the definition of these sets will be introduced in a novel manner to account for GMMs with arbitrary covariances.
-The components $\ct\in\GGc$ can, for now, be thought of as components estimated to be `similar' to component $c$ but we will only precisely define the $g_c$ further below.
-Using the sets $g_c$, a search space $\GGn$ for a given data point is defined as the following union:
+The components $\ct\in\GGc$ can, for now, be thought of as components estimated to be `similar' to component~$c$ but we will only precisely define the $g_c$ further below.
+The intuition behind using $\GGc$ sets goes as follows: if a data point $\bx$ lies in the vicinity of a component~$c$, and component~$c$ is `similar' to another component $\ct$ then, by transitivity, $\bx$ is also likely to be in the vicinity of $\ct$.
+Using the sets $g_c$ (and one component sampled uniformly at random), a search space $\GGn$ for a given data point is defined as the following union:

+Note that without the random component, there is no theoretical guarantee that the optimization process can find the optimal variational parameters $\KKnopt$ according to \cref{eq:Knopt} even in the limit of infinitely many iterations.

 To ensure that the size of the search space is upper bounded, we restrict the maximum size of the sets $g_c$ to $G$.
-The maximum size of a search space $\GGn$ is thus reached in the case when all $\GGc$ are disjunct (in that case its size is given by $S = |\KKn|\,|\GGc| = C'G$).
+The maximum size of a search space $\GGn$ is thus given by $S = |\KKn|\,|\GGc| + 1 = C'G + 1$.
 In general the index sets $\GGc$ may intersect, however, leading to smaller $\GGn$.